sofiSerrano/soffia499/README.md

     *PHP
     *JAVA

 💻: I am a Computer Engineering student.
-I am looking for a job as a developer (and in constant training).
+I am looking for a job as a developer.

 💜: I love reading.
 I am a fan of the series and comics.